branquelao/branquelao/README.md

 **`Back-end Developer`**

 I started having interest in programming at the end of 2023, so I decided to start at the start of 2024 while studying CS in College.
-I was very interested in the field of Systems Analysis and Development, especially backend development so I initially started learned to program in C++ and Python, and during my college semesters I began to specialize in Java.
-Recently started an internship working with C#, being my preferred language for now.
+I was very interested in the field of Systems Analysis and Development, especially backend development so I initially started learned to program in C++ and Python, and during my college semesters I began to specialize in Java and SQL.
+Recently started an internship working with C#, assisting in the development of Web APIs, and for now being my preferred language to program in.

    <p align="left">
       <a href="https://www.linkedin.com/in/henriquetozzonarciso/">